-In addition to full-price tickets, a limited number of no-pay spots are available to increase accessibility for students, regardless of economic situation.
-Please note that this option is first-come, first-served basis.
+In addition to full-price tickets, a limited number of no-pay spots are available for this course on a first-come, first-served basis.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and fully expect to attend all sessions.
-To learn more about our approach to pricing, including no-pay options, please visit our FAQ page.
+To learn more about our pricing model please visit our FAQ page.

 Atlas Obscura Online Courses

-Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to the class meeting.
-Please save the confirmation email as you’ll use it to access your course via Zoom on each scheduled date and time.
+Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to each class meeting.
+Please save the confirmation email as you’ll use it to access all sessions of your course via Zoom.

 Dr. Elise Madeleine Ciregna is a historian specializing in social, visual, and material culture.
 She has a master’s degree in the history of art and architecture from Harvard University; her master’s thesis was an exploration of the role of Mount Auburn Cemetery in the development of an American school of neoclassical sculpture.
 Dr. Ciregna earned her doctorate in history from the University of Delaware; her dissertation is entitled “The Lustrous Stone: White Marble in America, 1780-1860.”
 Dr. Ciregna has worked as a historic cemetery curator and director; has been editor of a scholarly journal on gravestones and cemeteries; has taught courses at the University of Delaware, the Wentworth Institute, and Harvard Extension School; has lectured at Brown University; and has led workshops at St. Francis Xavier University in Nova Scotia.
 She is the former President of the Association for Gravestone Studies, the leading organization in America for cemetery studies.
 Currently, she is a senior administrator in the Faculty of Arts and Sciences at Harvard University and teaches courses on graduate writing and research, and cultural heritage protection—including, yes, the preservation and protection of cemeteries.

-In most cases, instructors will use Google Classroom to communicate with students outside of class.
-While students aren’t required to use Classroom, instructors will be using this platform to post resources, discussion questions, or assignments.
+Instructors may use Google Classroom to communicate with students outside of class.
+While students aren’t required to use Google Classroom, instructors may use this platform to post resources, discussion questions, or assignments.
 This platform also offers a space for students to connect with one another about course material between sessions.

-We provide closed captioning for all of our courses, as well as transcripts upon request.
-Please reach out to us at email@example.com if you have any questions, requests, or access needs.
+We provide closed captioning for all of our courses and can share transcripts upon request.
+Please reach out to us at email@example.com if you have any questions, requests, or accessibility needs.

 There are 30 spots available on this experience.